IanMadlenya/EliteQuant_Matlab/README.md

 4. create folder for log_dir and data_dir respectively.
 The former records runtime logs, while the later saves tick data.
 5. run eqserver.exe

-After that, in Matalb **navigate to EliteQuant_Matlab**, then execute the following in Matalb
+After that, in Matlab **navigate to EliteQuant_Matlab folder**, then execute the following in Matlab

 ```matlab
 LiveEngine